mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 Point-to-Point Communications
 -----------------------------

-Point to point communication is a fundamental capability of massage passing systems.
+Point to point communication is a fundamental capability of message passing systems.
 This mechanism enables the transmittal of data between a pair of processes, one side sending, the other, receiving.